Travel without barriers

 On vacation, everyone has their own pace.
 That’s why we created shore excursions that are accessible to all—designed for guests who like to experience their journey in peace and relaxation.

-The new “Adagio Tour” is available throughout 2019, exclusively on the Costa Diadema Mediterranean cruises:
+The new “Adagio Tour” is available exclusively on the Costa Smeralda Mediterranean cruises:

 in every port we dock in, we have planned group shore excursions accessible to everyone.